Kentucky Eminent Domain Attorneys

 How Sever Walker Padgitt Can Help You In Kentucky

-At Sever Walker Padgitt, our team of eminent domain and condemnation lawyers are here to protect the rights of landowners in Kentucky.
+Our team of eminent domain and condemnation lawyers is here to protect the rights of landowners in Kentucky.

-With offices in Georgia, Illinois, Indiana, North Carolina, Ohio, and Texas, we have a national reach and have represented clients in over a dozen different states.
+With offices in Georgia, Illinois, Indiana, North Carolina, Ohio, and Texas, we have a national reach and have experience representing clients in dozens of states.

 Contact Us